Drake Batherson: Amateur

-On October 3, 2017, the Senators signed Batherson to a three-year, entry-level contract.
-He returned to major junior for the 2017–18 season, splitting the year between the Screaming Eagles and the Blainville-Boisbriand Armada.
+He returned to the QMJHL for the 2017–18 season, splitting the year between the Screaming Eagles and the Blainville-Boisbriand Armada, to whom he was traded on January 2, 2018.
+In 24 games with Cape Breton, he tallied 17 goals and 39 points.
 The Armada won the league title as best overall regular season team and went to the playoff final before being defeated by the Acadie-Bathurst Titan.
 Batherson led the QMJHL in points during the 2018 playoffs, scoring 13 goals and adding 20 assists.